-So, if you’re ready to take darts seriously, but don’t know where or how to start, you’ve come to the right place.
+If you’re interested in learning more about playing darts but don’t know where or how to start, you’ve come to the right place.

-Stick around and we’ll guide you through the basics as well as tips and tricks from the Pro’s, so you can learn how to play darts, the right way!
+Keep reading, and we’ll guide you through the rules and provide you with some tips, so you can learn how to play darts the right way.

 How to Throw Darts Correctly

-So, let’s start with the 3 main areas to consider when looking to perfect your technique.
+So, let’s start with the three main areas to consider when perfecting your technique.

 The key to a consistent, accurate dart throw is firstly knowing the correct way to hold your darts.

-The best way to choose the correct grip is to hold the dart and throw it from a point where most of the weight is focused.
+The best way to choose the correct grip is to hold the dart and throw it from where most of the weight is focused.

-The easiest grip to start with is called the “pencil grip”.
-In this grip, you hold the dart similar to a pencil, with your opposing thumb holding against the first two fingers, the index and the middle.
+The most straightforward grip to start with is the “pencil grip.”
+In this grip, you hold the dart like a pencil, with your opposing thumb holding against the first two fingers, the index and the middle.

 The grip is easy to achieve, and it provides a solid level of stability and balance while throwing.

-If you feel that adding an additional finger to the hold makes things more comfortable for you, then that’s okay, as it’s firstly a matter of preference and comfort when starting out.
+If you feel that adding a finger to the hold makes things more comfortable for you, then that’s okay, as it’s firstly a matter of preference and comfort when starting.

 However, the barrel weight usually dictates the best number of fingers.
-For example, heavy tungsten and brass barrels are best held using a firm hold of 4 fingers, while a lighter nickel dart gives the best hold with 3 fingers and a lighter grip.
+For example, heavy tungsten and brass barrels are best to hold using four fingers, while a lighter nickel dart gives the best hold with three fingers and a softer grip.

-While holding the dart, be sure not to grip it so hard that it disrupts your technique, or alternatively too relaxed that it affects the darts flight path.
+While holding the dart, be sure not to grip it so hard that it disrupts your technique or is too relaxed to affect the dart’s flight path.

-While playing darts, you throw from a predetermined distance which can be called a throw line, a toe line, or most commonly, the ‘Oche’.
+While playing darts, you throw from a predetermined distance: a throw line, a toe line, or most commonly, the ‘Oche.’

-The Oche is placed at a distance of 7 feet and a quarter of an inch from the face of the dartboard.
+The Oche is at a distance of 7 feet and a quarter of an inch from the dartboard.

-When practising your throw, people tend to under play the stance they take up.
-Of course, your stance is an important aspect of your throw.
+When practicing your throw, people tend to underplay the importance of the stance.
+Of course, your stance is an essential aspect of your throw.
 As, maintaining a good stance improves stability, thus improving the consistency of your throw.

-Similar to your grip, there is no right or wrong way to stand while throwing darts, just as long as you’re able to keep your balance it’s whatever feels most comfortable for you.
+There is no right or wrong way to stand while throwing darts.
+As long as you can keep your balance, it’s whatever feels most comfortable for you.

-Despite being a matter of preference and comfort, there are some basics and fundamental mechanics that can help you make the most out of the way to stand while throwing.
+Despite being a matter of preference and comfort, some basics and fundamental mechanics can help you make the most out of the way to stand while throwing.

 However, a golden rule while taking your stance is to lead with the foot of your dominant hand.
 So basically, if you’re a right-handed thrower, you’ll place the right foot forward.

-This is done to shift your center of balance towards your front foot, for maximum stability and accuracy while throwing.
+This shifts your center of balance towards your front foot for maximum stability and accuracy while throwing.

 The first thing to consider while throwing the dart is your arm position.
-Always begin your throw with extending your arms and raising it to a parallel level to the ground.
+Always begin your throw by extending your arms and raising it parallel to the ground.

-If you set your arm correctly while gripping the dart (as shown right), you should have a great line of sight, down the barrel of your dart.
+If you set your arm correctly while gripping the dart, you should have a great line of sight down the barrel of your dart.

 After lining up your aim, it’s time to build up the throwing movement.
 Start by pulling your forearm back while keeping your upper arm and shoulder steady.

-As the key to a consistent throw is to try and keep your upper arm and shoulder area as steady as possible, while focusing on your forearm and wrist movement.
+The key to a consistent throw is to try and keep your upper arm and shoulder area as steady as possible.
+At the same time, focus on your forearm and wrist movement.

-One mistake that many beginners fall into is that they pull their hands back right after the release of the dart.
-This doesn’t only mess with the aerodynamics of the dart, but also affects the stability and direction of the dart.
+One mistake that many beginners fall into is that they pull their hands back after the release of the dart.
+This affects the stability and direction of the dart while in flight.